kamathsachin/project-python/README.md

 ## 18 - Turtle Race
 This project demonstrates objects state and instances.
 In this project we create 5 turtles of different color and take user input as a bit on which turtle will win.

-## 20 - US States
-This project demonstrates the use of pandas and turtle library.
-In this project the player gets an option to guess all the 50 US states.
-When the player guesses the states, it is displayed on the map.
-In the end when the player exists a csv is created which contains the names of the states that the player couldn't guess.